marisaruizasari/thesis/README.md

 ![preview image](connections.png)
 ![preview image](movements2.png)

+#### Acknowledgements

+Deepest thank you to Daniel Sauter and Aaron Hill for your guidance and support.

+Jason Corburn, Amanda Fukutome, and the Advance Peace team for your hard work towards humanizing gun violence reduction – without you this thesis would not be possible.

+David Asari and Felix Buchholz, for your invaluable expertise and encouragement.

 ###### Submitted in partial fulfillment of the requirements for the degree of Master Science in Data Visualization at Parsons School of Design // May 2020